test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

 In case of a parameter is an integer value, the name of the data type is: ``int``.
 That's easy.
 The name of the dictionary data type
 is: ``dict`` (in pure Python).
 Also in pure Python an extension of the ``dict`` data type is available: called ``dotdict``.
 This is a dictionary with reduced syntax - and therefore easier to use.
 Examples will be shown below.

-Now only one more thing is important: Additionally to what Python provides already, the Robot Framework implements his own version of a dotdict.
+Important here is: Additionally to what Python provides already, the Robot Framework implements his own version of a dotdict.
 And when you use the Python ``type()`` function to get the data type of a dictionary variable, this will be the answer:

 .. code::